sebnitu/vb-ws/.changeset/friendly-mirrors-report.md

 "@vb-ws/asdf": patch
 ---

-Adds vite into the build flow
+Adds vite to the project.